Gerstle, Gary. American Crucible: Race and Nation in the Twentieth Century. Princeton, NJ: Princeton University Press, 2001.

 In his "Epilogue," which considers the last 25 years of the twentieth century, Gerstle looks back over the wreckage left from the 1960s and early 70s.
 He says that from 1975 to 2000, Americans identified two new possible and, again, competing directions for the nation: a commitment to multiculturalism versus a renewal of traditional pride in a unified America.
 He suggests that the presidency of Bill Clinton represented a third option, which drew, in certain ways, on both of those ideas.

 I have to confess that as I read American Crucible, I kept waiting for the author to overplay his hand, or for his interpretive framework to break down.
 From my vantage point, neither of those happened in this book.
 So I consider Gerstle's thesis a good way of thinking about the history of politics and race in the U.S. during the twentieth century.
-And, as the grandson of people who immigrated to the U.S. from southern Italy in 1897, for me the insights of this book sometimes hit fairly close to home.
+And, as the great-grandson of people who immigrated to the U.S. from southern Italy in 1897, for me the insights of this book sometimes hit fairly close to home.